pewi21/gw2browser/README.md

 --------------------------

 The application used some C++11 features, so it required C++11 capable compiler in order to compile it.
+And if you use Visual Studio, since Gw2Browser use ranged-base for loop in some area, you need Visual Studio 2012 or newer in order to compile it.

 ### Required libraries